skaur-890/ML_LAB_EVAL/README.md

 ## Results:
-The best-performing model is Random Forest with an Linear Regression value of 0.2540.
+The best-performing model is Linear Regression with an R-Squared value of 0.2540.